f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     admin connected from 127.0.0.1 using console on syscon-1-standby syscon-1-standby#

-Logout of the system and login as root using the new password you just created for the admin account, you’ll be prompted to change the password again.
+Logout of the system and login as root using the new password you just created for the admin account.
+You’ll be prompted to change the password again.
 There is a bug in the current F5OS version where the config directory is getting deleted on wiping out of the database, and it is not restored.
 Until that issue is resolved the recommended workaround is to create a new backup of the system controller configuration and that will create the required config directory.
 Note you will not restore from this backup, instead you will restore from the one taken earlier before the reset.

 .. code-block:: bash